Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Introduction

-Our paper makes three contributions: \begin{enumerate} \item \textbf{Large scale audit of indirect discrimination}: The DUO audit presents a high-quality and socially relevant dataset, providing insights into the assessment of indirect discrimination in algorithm-supported decision-making.
-This study thereby contributes to the advancement of public knowledge building and establishment of standards for auditing algorithmic systems on indirect discrimination. \item \textbf{Advancing methodology for unsupervised bias detection}: We build on existing clustering algorithms and strengthen their methodology.
-Using a simulation study, we examine conditions under which the tool works best and highlight key factors to consider for reliable inferences when applying it. \item \textbf{Open-source tool}: We have published the unsupervised bias detection method as an open-source tool in the form of a Python package, as well as an online web application.
-This allows a non-technical audience to easily use the tool on their own datasets to detect potential bias. \end{enumerate} Overall, our paper showcases the potential of unsupervised learning to aid in auditing algorithmic-supported decision-making processes via an application to a real-world use case.
-We argue that unsupervised bias detection serves as a starting point for a deliberative assessment by human experts to evaluate potential discrimination and unfairness in the algorithmic-supported decision-making process under review.
+Our paper makes two contributions: (1) A \textbf{large scale audit of indirect discrimination}: The DUO audit presents a high-quality and socially relevant dataset, providing insights into the assessment of indirect discrimination in algorithmic decision-making.
+This study thus contributes to the advancement of public knowledge on auditing algorithmic systems for indirect discrimination.
+(2) An \textbf{open-source tool}: The unsupervised bias detection method is available as an open-source Python package\footnote{\url{https://github.com/NGO-Algorithm-Audit/unsupervised-bias-detection}} and a web application.\footnote{\url{https://algorithmaudit.eu/technical-tools/bdt/\#web-app}} The latter allows non-technical users to apply the tool to their own datasets in order to detect potential bias.
+The underlying algorithm we provide includes methodological improvements that substantially reduce the false positive rate.

-The rest of the paper is outlined as follows.
-We start by reviewing related literature in Section \ref{sec:lit}.
-We present the methodology behind the unsupervised bias detection tool in Section \ref{sec:tool}.
-Then, in Section \ref{sec:DUO}, we describe the application of the unsupervised bias detection tool to DUO's risk profiling algorithm.
-We follow this by providing simulation studies in Section \ref{sec:simulation} which help to understand potential pitfalls when using the tool.
-We finish with a discussion on the limitations and conclusions of our work in Sections \ref{sec:disc} and \ref{sec:conc}.
+Overall, our paper showcases the potential of unsupervised learning to aid in auditing algorithmic decision-making processes through a real-world use case.
+We argue that unsupervised bias detection serves as a starting point for a deliberative assessment by human experts to evaluate potential discrimination and unfairness in the process when demographic groups are unavailable.

-\section{Literature Review}
+\section{Literature review}

-We review a selection of the literature on bias detection and non-discrimination law, structuring the review around three topics: (1) challenges in detecting and establishing indirect discrimination, (2) bias detection methods with and without access to demographic data, and (3) auditing algorithmic systems on bias.
+We review a selection of the literature on bias detection and non-discrimination law, focusing on three topics: (1) challenges in detecting and establishing indirect discrimination, (2) bias detection methods with and without access to demographic data, and (3) auditing algorithmic systems for bias.

-\subsection{Challenges in Detecting and Establishing Discrimination}
+\subsection{Challenges in detecting and establishing discrimination}